polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 ## Serial Ports
 The Icicle Kit gives access to 4 serial ports via the J11 microUSB port, these are connected to MMUART0:3 respectively.
 A terminal emulator (e.g putty or teraterm) can be used to connect to the serial ports.

 The first two serial ports are used when booting Linux.
 MMUART0 displays the zero stage bootloader and U-Boot messages, MMUART1 displays Linux messages and a console.
-If you're unsure as to which COM port relates to which UART all should be connected and checked for startup messages.
+If you're unsure as to which COM port relates to which MMUART all should be connected and checked for startup messages.
 MMUART0 will always display HSS messages and MMUART 1 will always display the Linux console in the standard configuration.

 The serial port settings are as follows: 115200 baud, 8-bit, no flow control.